Opinionated Fable2 - Architecture & Performance

 }($var7)));

-and here in case of Fable 2
+and here is the case for Fable 2

 import { reverse } from "fable-core/List";